eBook EditionsDownload by the issue and read Nautilus from

 Data is under attack and uploads his brain.
 Does he survive?

 A natural wonder of the big theropod was how it conserved energy.

 Synesthesia makes ordinary life marvelous.

 Life on other planets may rely on plate tectonics.

-A story for my granddaughter about oxygen, evolution, and our planet’s fate.
+A story for my grandchildren about oxygen, evolution, and our planet’s fate.

 Life on Earth is a sketchy guide to intelligent life in the cosmos.

 A new theory emerges to explain the enigmatic Tunguska Event.

 Let’s stop hustling as if the world is running toward disorder.

 His curious discovery, 200 years ago, foresaw our expanding universe.